andriy101/mui-schematics/README.md

 ### TODOS
-* Add tests to generated components
+* Write specific tests for each generated component
 * Add type script support
+* Add SASS support
 * Add more components with more configuration options
 * Add more theme configuration options